sanriodev/aandm_backend_gin/README.md

 The classic `aandm-API` rewritten in go for simplicity and blazingly fast performance!

+> [!WARNING]
+> Still under construction 👷

 ### Api basepath